 Her ensemble Spire Duo () with pianist Andrew T. Pham has been celebrated for bringing innovative Art Song programs to audiences all over the Pacific Northwest.
 She also perform original compositions and chamber duets with Opus Moderandi, a voice and cello partnership with her husband, cellist Alex Abrams.

-She finds her greatest joy in ensemble singing.
+Emma finds her greatest joy in professional ensemble singing.
 In 2018, she appeared alongside Seraphic Fire at the Professional Choral institute at Aspen Music Festival and was selected to sing the Pie Jesu in the Fauré Requiem for conductor Patrick Dupré Quigley at the inaugural concert of this historic collaboration.
-She is a member of the polyphonic Renaissance ensemble Vox Resonat, and sang at the 2017 World Symposium on Choral Music under director Sharon J. Paul.
+She was a member of the polyphonic Renaissance ensemble Vox Resonat, and sang at the 2017 World Symposium on Choral Music under director Sharon J. Paul.